Tutorial: Writing your First Commodore Component

 -

-First, we are going to launch two lightweight Kubernetes clusters, one Minikube and one Rancher K3s, and then we’re going to federate them under the same tenant.
+First, we are going to launch two lightweight Kubernetes clusters in our laptop, one Minikube and one K3d, and then we’re going to federate them under the same tenant.

 -